Pierre Culot: Pierre Culot: Sculptor-architect, sculptor-landscaper, sculptor-ceramicist

 From 1993, he started on a new series of works that he referred to as "steles" and "capitals".
 These constituted pieces of stoneware moulded with imprints of varying depths in horizontal or diagonal lines.
 This resulted in a pleat-like effect, evocative of the wings and the clothing of the Victoire de Samothrace statue.
 Culot dedicated several exhibitions to these creations, notably one at the Stedelijk museum in Amsterdam in 1995.

 Pierre Culot's sculptures cannot be appreciated and understood for their true value without comprehension of their anchorage in place, their roots, and their space and elevation within an environment.
 His sculptures convey, to quote Claude Lorent,"an attitude towards life, that is at once humble et participative, determined and inventive, the aim of which would be to propose a long-lasting and unprecedented union between being and nature, through the intervention of art considered to be a cerebral and spiritual path and continuous trial".

 Approaches to other materials (wood, brick, stone, metal)

 Throughout his life, Pierre Culot was interested in materials besides stoneware, particularly in terms of creating sculptures with wood.
 In 1973, one of his wood sculptures won the "Young Belgian sculptor" competition.
 Pierre Culot also created numerous models, made using a combination of wood, stone and clay.
-He discovered the work of sculptor Eduardo Chillida in 1969 during a retrospective in Zurich, which would go on to have a considerable impact on him.
+He discovered the work of sculptor Eduardo Chillida in 1969 during a retrospective in Zürich, which would go on to have a considerable impact on him.
 His interest in materials led him to devise an exhibition on recycling in 2004 at the Tournay-Solvay park in Watermael-Boitsfort, which featured sculptures made of metal, corrugated iron, wood and stone.